cjratcliff/ml-compiled/docs/high_dimensionality.rst

 Disadvantages
 '''''''''''''''''''''''
 The Euclidean distance can have poor performance under high dimensionality.
 For points randomly distributed in space, the distribution of distances between random pairs of points falls tightly around the mean.
 This is because the Euclidean distance is the nth root of the sum of distances along each dimension.
 So this becomes close to the mean, just as for any sufficiently large sample.
-For this reason the Euclidean distance is less useful.

 This also means the ratio between the distance between the two furthest points and the distance between the two closest approaches 1 as the dimensionality increases.